Active Multi-Object Exploration and Recognition via Tactile Whiskers: Related Work

 Artificial whiskers, which are inspired by the biological structure of the vibrissae, have been adopted to enhance the sensing capabilities of robots.
 The earliest whisker sensor can be traced back to the 1970s \cite{wang1978sensors}, and more recently they have been used for applications including obstacle avoidance \cite{mckerrow1991introduction}, ground proximity \cite{hirose1985titan}, and object localization \cite{fox2012tactile}, etc.

 What makes whiskers so effective in the animal kingdom is the quality and quantity of the sensory information obtained.
 These advantages can be attributed to the whisker's sensing range, high sensitivity, and compliance.
 For example, the whiskers on a rat’s face have a density of around 30 on each side of the face, and lengths ranging from 20-100 mm \cite{brecht1997functional}, which enables detecting small objects in a wide range around the rat's head.
 Similarly, these properties are also preferred on robots, due to the need of exploring the distribution of objects ahead of time.
 To reach information acquisition efficiency that is similar to animals, efforts have been devoted to fabricating whiskers as an array \cite{harada2014fully, fend2003active}.
-More recently, Struckmeier et al. \cite{struckmeier2019vita} improved the sensing mechanism by reproducing the active whisking behavior that is observed in rodents by motor ``musculature'', which is capable of delivering a sweeping motion.
-The work most relevant to our sensor is the lightweight whisker array designed by Deer et al. \cite{deer2019lightweight}, which shows barometers with extended whiskers can be used as the sensing component to detect micro-force (e.g. detect air or fluid velocity around whiskers).
+More recently, Struckmeier et al. \cite{struckmeier2019vita} improved the sensing mechanism by reproducing the active whisking behavior that is observed in rodents by motor ``musculature'', which is capable of delivering a sweeping motion. {\revcolor{red} TacWhisker \cite{lepora2018tacwhiskers} leverages optical imaging to visualize the locations of whisker's distal points.
+This allows to scale up the whisker density with only an individuate receptor unit.} The work most relevant to our sensor is the lightweight whisker array designed by Deer et al. \cite{deer2019lightweight}, which shows barometers with extended whiskers can be used as the sensing component to detect micro-force (e.g. detect air or fluid velocity around whiskers).
 Based on this sensing mechanism, various adaptions in mechanical, electrical, and signal processing aspects have been made to facilitate the usage of barometer based whiskers in active tactile exploration (refer to Sec.~\ref{sec:wsd}).